robinhood/faust/docs/introduction.rst

 .. topic:: Send something to be processed later

+    TODO This is not implemented yet

     async for event in my_topic.stream():
         # forward to other topic, but only after two days
-        event.forward(other_topic, eta=timedelta(days=2))
+        await topic.send(event, eta=timedelta(days=2))

 Design considerations
 =====================

 Modern Python
     Faust uses modern Python 3 features such as ``async``/``await`` and type annotations.
+It's statically typed and verified by the `mypy`_ type checker.
 You can take advantage of type annotations when writing Faust applications, but this is not mandatory.

 Library